Travel details

 Paşabağ

-Paşabağ is a spectacular spot dense with Cappadocia's distinctive "fairy chimney" rock formations.
+Paşabağ is a spectacular spot where dense clusters of Cappadocia's unique "fairy chimney" rock formations can be found.

 [Japanese Guide]